-A minimum cumulative GPA of 3.0.
-Exceptions are at the discretion of the program director.

-A grade of C or higher in each course required for the mathematics major.
+- A minimum cumulative GPA of 3.0.
+Exceptions are at the discretion of the program director. - A grade of C or higher in each course required for the mathematics major.
 Students are encouraged to complete a one-year sequence that uses mathematics in physics, chemistry, biology, engineering science, or economics.

-Workshops
+WORKSHOPS

-Teacher preparation candidates must be fingerprinted and must also complete certification workshops in: Training in Identifying and Reporting Suspected Cases of Child Abuse and Maltreatment Dignity for All Students Act (Training in Harassment, Bullying and Discrimination Prevention and Intervention) Prevention and Intervention of School Violence (Project Save) Identification and Referral of Substance Abuse
+Teacher preparation candidates must be fingerprinted and must also complete certification workshops in:

-Tests
+- Child Abuse

+- Dignity for All Students Act (DASA)

+- School Violence (Project Save)

+- Identification and Referral of Substance Abuse

+TESTS